 - Finally!
-Your hard work pays off! - Make an official visit to a school that you are highly interested in or continue making unofficial visits as you are limited to OFFICIAL visits. - Make your final decision - ► Submit all necessary paperwork (financial aid, test scores and transcripts, etc.) - ▶ Begin preparing for life as a collegiate athlete - ► Ask your coach for any summer workouts - Ask future teammates for advice - If you are just now starting the recruiting process: - ► Have a solid highlight tape with all of your athletic and academic information - Explore walk-on or club options
+Your hard work pays off! - Make an official visit to a school that you are highly interested in or continue making unofficial visits as you are limited to OFFICIAL visits depending on the level. - Make your final decision - ▶ Submit all necessary paperwork (financial aid, test scores and transcripts, etc.) - Begin preparing for life as a collegiate athlete - ► Ask your coach for any summer workouts - ▶ Ask future teammates for advice - If you are just now starting the recruiting process: - ► Have a solid highlight tape with all of your athletic and academic information - ► Explore DIII, DII, NAIA, walk-on or club options